LenPayne/javascript-practice/README.md

 # JavaScript Practice Exercise

-This repository exists to be a jumping-off point, to build a functional web site based on a rough skeleton.
+This repository exists to be a jumping-off point, to build a functional web app based on a rough skeleton.

 The goal of the exercise is to provide a simple calculator application in a web